vectara/vectara-docs/www/docs/console-ui/personal_api_key.md

 2. Click the copy icon.
 3. Paste your Personal API key in a secure location.
 It is as private and sensitive as a password.
+1. Use this Personal API Key for the `x-api-key` parameter within your API requests.

 ## Disable or Regenerate a Personal API Key

-The Actions menu lets you disable or regenerate the Personal API key.
+The Actions menu lets you disable or regenerate your Personal API key.

 ![View the Personal API Key](/img/personal_api_key_actions.png)